Crank Indoor Climbing Brisbane

 There are two bouldering walls to climb on, the first is just for the little ones, and is quite short.
 The second is fully fledged and is a difficult climb.
 There are no ropes on this wall, when you get to the top you jump off onto the (very thick) soft mattress.

-Parkour obstacles are avaiable at Crank Climbing, but not just anyone can come and start doing heaps of tricks.
+Parkour obstacles are available at Crank Climbing, but not just anyone can come and start doing heaps of tricks.
 You’ll need to have previously done a course in Parkour to be eligible to use the equipment.
 Crank provides a 1 month course that will teach you the art of Parkour for $120.
 Check their timetable for when the courses are and to book.

 Crank’s ClimbFit is an interesting and challenging mix of climbing related fitness workouts.
 It has a touch of boot camp, that puts you through the paces of fitness, strength and conditioning.
 ClimbFit sessions are currently run at 7-8pm on Thursdays.
-Check their online timetable for all the latest happenings at Crank!

 Looking for ideas to keep kids busy this weekend or school holiday?
 Check these out!